bokkypoobah/EthereumAlarmClockAudit/audit/code-review/_examples/DelayedPayment.md

                 0,                  // The amount of wei to be sent.
-                255,                // The size of the execution window. lockedUntil,        // The start of the execution window.
-                20000000000 wei,    // The gasprice for the transaction (aka 20 gwei) 20000000000 wei,    // The fee included in the transaction.
-                20000000000 wei,         // The bounty that awards the executor of the transaction.
-                30000000000 wei     // The required amount of wei the claimer must send as deposit.
+                255,                // The size of the execution window. lockedUntil,        // The start of the execution window. twentyGwei,    // The gasprice for the transaction (aka 20 gwei) twentyGwei,    // The fee included in the transaction. twentyGwei,         // The bounty that awards the executor of the transaction. twentyGwei * 2     // The required amount of wei the claimer must send as deposit.
             ]
         );

+        assert(address(this).balance >= value);
     }

     // BK Ok